vmastr/vmastr.github.io/index.md

 - The isotropic constant
 - The B-constant
 - Implementation of the Mahler algorithm
-- Implementation of th Graham scan for finding the extreme points in $nlogn$ time.
+- Implementation of th Graham scan for finding the extreme points in nlogn time.

 The library is currently under construction but here is an example of a Graham scan implementation: